HelloTexty

 Frequently Asked Questions

-How close to the word limit should I aim?
+How close should I be to the assigned word count?

-What if the essay is under the limit but already feels repetitive?
+What if my essay is within the limit but still seems too long?

 Essay Limits & Benchmarks